invertase/react-native-firebase-docs/docs/messaging/device-token.md

 ## 2) Monitor token generation

-The `onTokenRefresh` callback fires whenever a new token is generated, with the latest registration token.
+The `onTokenRefresh` callback fires with the latest registration token whenever a new token is generated.

 ```js
 componentDidMount() {